-Maintain statutorily required civil rights statistics on victims served by race, national origin, sex, age, and disability, within the timetable established by the state grantee; and permit reasonable access to its books, documents, papers, and records to determine whether the subrecipient is complying with applicable civil rights laws.
+Subrecipients must maintain statutorily required civil rights statistics on victims served by race, national origin, sex, age, and disability; and permit reasonable access to its books, documents, papers, and records to determine whether the subrecipient is complying with applicable civil rights laws.
 This requirement is waived when providing a service, such as telephone counseling, where soliciting the information may be inappropriate or offensive to the crime victim.
-Executive Directors must complete DOJ Civil Rights Training at least once every three years and provide ICDVVA with evidence of completion.
+Executive Directors must complete DOJ Civil Rights Training at least once every three years and provide ICDVVA with a certificate of completion.